-To enroll a smart card certificate on behalf of another user, make sure the smart card certificate templates on the CA have been set up to enable this, and make sure you have enrolled a "Enrollment Agent" certificate to the user that will be doing the enrollment.
-(See articles on Setting up a Certificate Template to Enroll on behalf of other Users for the Windows Server version being used.)
+To enroll a smart card certificate on behalf of another user, make sure the smart card certificate templates on the CA have been set up to enable this, and make the user that will be doing the enrollment has an "Enrollment Agent" certificate issued to them.
+(See articles on Setting up Certificate Templates to Enroll on behalf of other Users for the Windows Server version being used.)

 The user doing the enrollment should be logged in.
 Then run MMC.exe.
 The MMC console will appear.